In this guide we’ll take a look at the best band saws for the money!

 Can I use one blade for cutting curves and straight lines with my bandsaw?

-It is usually best to keep a separate blade for cutting straight lines as cutting curves will disturb the set of the teeth on the blade making it virtually impossible to cut a straight line with the blade afterwards.
+It is usually best to keep a separate blade for cutting straight lines as cutting curves will disturb the set of the teeth on the blade.
+This makes it virtually impossible to cut a straight line with the blade afterwards.